Davis College of Business and Economics

-The graduate and undergraduate programs in business administration offered by the College of Business and Economics at Radford University are accredited by the AACSB International - The Association to Advance Collegiate Schools of Business.
-Less than 15 percent of the world’s business schools have achieved business and/or accounting accreditation from AACSB (607 business schools worldwide as of December 2010), so you can be assured the business degree you'll earn from Radford University is of high quality and highly respected by the business community.
+The graduate and undergraduate programs in business administration offered by the Davis College of Business and Economics at Radford University are accredited by the AACSB International - The Association to Advance Collegiate Schools of Business.
+The Davis College has been accredited by AACSB since 1992 and received extension of its accreditation in 2018.
+Less than 5% of business schools in the world are AACSB accredited (831 business schools worldwide as of January 2019), so you can be assured the business degree you'll earn from Radford University is of high quality and highly respected by the business community.

 The AACSB International is recognized by the Council on Postsecondary Accreditation and by the Office of Postsecondary Accreditation, U.S. Department of Education, as the sole accrediting agency for bachelor and master's degree programs in business administration and accounting.

 “AACSB International accreditation represents the highest standard of achievement for business schools, worldwide.
 Institutions that earn accreditation confirm their commitment to quality and continuous improvement through a rigorous and comprehensive peer review.
 AACSB International accreditation is the hallmark of excellence in management education.”

 In 1916, AACSB International was established as a membership organization for business schools—a place where business schools could network and discuss issues that affected the business education industry and their institutions.
 In 1919, the first AACSB Accreditation Standards were adopted with the primary objective of improving collegiate business education.
 In 1980, an additional set of accreditation standards were developed for undergraduate and graduate-level degree programs in accounting to address the special needs of the profession.
 Throughout the years, both the AACSB Business and Accounting Accreditation Standards have been continually revised to reflect the ever-changing needs of business and its students.